 Most of the pictures I took at the museum came out very dark.
 This was because we were not allowed to take flash pictures inside the museum.
 We weren't quite sure if this was a restriction for the entire museum but to play it safe we all left our flashes off.
 So to supplement my personal pictures in this posting I have included pictures from the official Edo-Tokyo Museum website.

 One of the neat things about the museum was the miniature models of different areas of significance in old Edo.
 The picture above is of a 1/30 scale representation of the the west side of the Ryogoku bridge.
 In old Edo it featured a large open area, originally designed as a firebreak.
 This soon became one of the most popular spots in the city, where numerous spectacle houses and street performances could be viewed.
 These models were extremely detailed down to the miniature people who were all appropriately garbed as well.
+Although most of the exhibits in the museum were built to a reduced scale size, a few were actually built on a 1 to 1 scale of the actual building or monument including this one of the Nakamuraza Playhouse.

 The above picture is of the entryway into the Nakamuraza Playhouse where Kabuki Theater was often performed.
 Above the roof is a banner proclaiming the permission to operate as given by the bakufu.
 (The government) Beautiful signboards above the door give the names of the plays showing as well as the names of the actors who were to appear.